-1. Pollution is caused by the discharge of poisonous, noxious, inflammable, explosive, radioactive and some apparently useless materials into the atmosphere, land or water in such a way, or in such quantities as to be obnoxious, damaging to the environment, or potentially damaging through cumulative or secondary effects.
-The identification and measurement of pollutants requires continuing research effort and the levels and conditions which are defined as causing pollution need constant monitoring and review.
+- Pollution is caused by the discharge of poisonous, noxious, inflammable, explosive, radioactive and some apparently useless materials into the atmosphere, land or water in such a way, or in such quantities as to be obnoxious, damaging to the environment, or potentially damaging through cumulative or secondary effects.
+The identification and measurement of pollutants requires continuing research effort and the levels and conditions which are defined as causing pollution need constant monitoring and review. - 15200 There are a number of categories of pollution. - 15201 Industrial wastes, being those by-products from manufacturing industries which, for the time being, have no further economic value and which must be removed from the manufacturing site. - 15202 Bulk wastes which are not always immediately usable, such as iron and steelworks slag, colliery waste, power station ash and waste from china clay work-

-- There are a number of categories of pollution. - 2.1 Industrial wastes, being those by-products from manufacturing industries which, for the time being, have no further economic value and which must be removed from the manufacturing site. - 2.2 Bulk wastes which are not always immediately usable, such as iron and steelworks slag, colliery waste, power station ash and waste from china clay workings.
-These materials cause pollution when tipped in such a way as to cause hazard to animals or the public or to render agricultural or other land useless. - 2.3 Domestic refuse, including sewage, when discharged into water or tipped. - 2.4 Discharges at sea of oil, kitchen waste and so on, which ends up ultimately on the seashore. - 2.5 Agricultural pollution caused by the use of pesticides, and the products of silage which drain into local water supplies endangering animal life. - 2.6 Accidental discharges of pollutants. - 2.7 Noise. - 2.8 Heat. - 3.
-The costs of pollution are carried by society as a whole, whether this be the social and economic costs of pollution itself or the costs of avoiding it.
+- ings.
+These materials cause pollution when tipped in such a way as to cause hazard to animals or the public or to render agricultural or other land useless.
+15203 Domestic refuse, including sewage, when discharged into water or tipped.
+15204 Discharges at sea of oil, kitchen waste and so on, which end up ultimately on the seashore.
+15205 Agricultural pollution caused by the use of pesticides and fertilisers, and the products of silage which drain into local water supplies endangering animal life.
+15206 Accidental discharges of pollutants.
+15207 Noise.
+15208 Heat.
+15300 The costs of pollution are carried by society as a whole, whether this be the social and economic costs of pollution itself or the costs of avoiding it.
 At present these costs are not sufficiently related to the causes.
 Responsibility for eliminating pollution should be squarely placed on those causing it, be they individuals, companies or public authorities.
-The "polluter pays" principle will be applied. - 4.
-Pollution cannot be accepted on the grounds that it is uneconomical to prevent it.
+The "polluter pays" principle will be applied.

+15400 Pollution cannot be accepted on the grounds that it is uneconomical to prevent it.
 The trade value of manufactured commodities must take into account the cost of producing them by pollution free methods.
-If this proves to be an uneconomical cost, then the product may cease to be available. - LONG TERM AIMS

-To eliminate pollution.

-SHORT TERM AIMS

-These are aimed at beginning the process of change designed to achieve the long-term aim and involve initiating policies of two kinds.

-6.1 Pollution frequently involves the unnecessary wastage of otherwise useful materials; thus, by encouraging recycling and conservation of raw materials (see Natural Resources) important first steps would be taken towards pollution control.

-6.2 There must be immediate, strong policies based on the "Polluter pays" principle to provide environmental safeguards.

-(Additional to those that are relevant under Natural Resources)
+If this proves to be an uneconomical cost, then the product may cease to be available. and to LONG TERM AIMS 15500 To eliminate pollution.
+SHORT TERM AIMS 15600 These are aimed at beginning the process of change designed to achieve the long-term aim and involve initiating policies of two kinds.
+15601 Pollution frequently involves the unnecessary wastage of otherwise useful materials; thus, by encouraging recycling and conservation of raw materials (see NATURAL RESOURCES) important first steps would be taken towards pollution control.
+15602 There must be immediate, strong policies based on the "polluter pays" principle to provide environmental safeguards.
+15700 THE POLICIES (Additional to those that are relevant under Natural Resources) ene es